BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-07-21-britta-rude-staggered-difference-in-difference-as-the-next-level.md

 They estimate the following equation: $$y_{ibc} + \alpha + \delta FSP_{cb} + X_{icb}\beta + \lambda_b + \gamma_t + \theta_s \times \beta + \phi CB60_c \times \beta + \epsilon_{icb}$$

 , with i indexing the individuals, c indexing the county of birth, b indexing the birth year, s indexing state of birth, and t the survey year.
+The main variable of interest is _FSP_, the measure for food stamp availability in early life.
+The authors measure its exposure by the share of months that the food stamps were available in the adult's birth county.

 ## Staggered Difference-in-Difference: When does it work?